What Is The Difference Between A Hurricane, Typhoon, And Cyclone?

 Difference Between A Hurricane, Typhoon And Cyclone heading

-Most of us are familiar with the terms "hurricane, typhoon, and cyclone."
-It may be confusing and easy to assume that these storms are different meteorological events, but this is far from the truth.
+Many of us are very familiar with the terms "hurricane, typhoon, and cyclone."
+It may be easy to view these storm systems as completely different meteorological events, but this is far from the truth.

-Hurricanes, cyclones, and typhoons are all exactly the same type of weather phenomenon, collectively falling under the umbrella term "tropical cyclone."
-The only significant difference is the part of the world where they occur.
+Hurricanes, cyclones, and typhoons are all predominantly the same type of weather phenomenon, collectively falling under the umbrella term "tropical cyclone."
+The only significant difference is the part of the world where they occur, as well as the strength of the storm system.

 On more than one occasion, you probably got confused and frustrated while watching the news or weather report and observe the seemingly "same occurrence" being called various different names at different times.
 And with good reason.